elixir-lang/elixir-lang.github.com/getting-started/mix-otp/supervisor-and-application.markdown

 In practice, we are not expecting the processes working as buckets to fail.
 But, if it does happen, for whatever reason, we can rest assured that our system will continue to work as intended.

 If you have prior programming experience, you may be wondering: "could we just guarantee the bucket does not crash in the first place?".
 As we will see, Elixir developers tend to refer to those practices as "defensive programming".
-That's because a live production system has dozens of different reasons why something can wrong.
+That's because a live production system has dozens of different reasons why something can go wrong.
 The disk can fail, memory can be corrupted, bugs, the network may stop working for a second, etc. If we were to write software that attempted to protect or circumvent all of those errors, we would spend more time handling failures than writing our own software!

 Therefore, an Elixir developer prefers to "let it crash" or "fail fast".
 And one of the most common ways we can recover from a failure is by restarting whatever part of the system crashed.